The Quality of Light:

 delights in the grey mists of early mornings on Dutch foreshores, and in the mysterious golden glamour of riverside sunsets, latticed by interstices of branches and tree trunks.

 Heffner died in 1925, well into his seventies, in his native Germany.
-In his lifetime he had received widespread recognition, and had exhibited on the Continent as well as in London, at the Royal Academy and the Grosvenor Gallery, and of course at the French Gallery in Pall Mall.
-He was the subject of many favourable reviews, and he was praised for the charm of his paintings, and for the poetic feeling he expressed through them.
+In his lifetime he had received widespread recognition and had exhibited on the Continent as well as in London at the Royal Academy, the Grosvenor Gallery and of course the French Gallery in Pall Mall.
+He was the subject of many favourable reviews, and he was praised for the charm of his paintings and the poetic feeling he expressed through them.